Mike Watkins rounds up recent news and views in ATV Sunday celebrating the world of telly, showbiz and whatever else takes his fancy.

 It goes from one extreme to the other with news reports this week concerning Katie Price, rather like her life I suppose.
 The Daily Star reported, well put some words together to accompany photographs, that Price has ‘Boobs as big as her head’ after noting ‘Katie Price spills from her dress in cleavage domination.’
 The titillation came about at her gig at St David’s Hall in Cardiff where the tabloid dream dressed to impress in a risqué black gown, with bust sticking out like Les Dawson’s Ada.

-In the second story of the day The Sun ran with the news that ‘Katie Price fears she is heading for a breakdown after dealing with triple whammy of Kieran Hayler’s cheating, mother’s terminal illness diagnosis and her miscarriage.’
-A trouble shared is a trouble halved as they say, so book those tickets for live intimate chats and give Katie some much needed therapy.
+In the second story of the day The Sun ran with the news that ‘Katie Price fears she is heading for a breakdown after dealing with the triple whammy of Kieran Hayler’s cheating, mother’s terminal illness diagnosis and her miscarriage.’
+A trouble shared is a trouble halved as they say, so book those tickets for live intimate chats and give Katie some much-needed therapy.

 ‘Sad to say goodbye to Steven’

 The extra stunts were entirely un-needed and only dropped in to get as much press coverage, and a ratings boost as possible.
-The story should have focused on Steven Beale and his final flame grilled curtain call.
+The story should have focused on Steven Beale and his final flame-grilled curtain call.
 It was a big enough story on its own.
-For anyone that hasn’t been following the plots Steven had got himself into a right mess, and everything was spiraling out of control.
+For anyone that hasn’t been following the plots, Steven had got himself into a right mess, and everything was spiralling out of control.

 “What felt particularly fitting about it was the tragedy of it all – it was a very Shakespearian tragedy in that Steven finds out the girl he’s fallen in love with and who loves him too, is carrying his child and all his crimes are forgiven.
 It’s everything that he’s ever wanted in life but he doesn’t get to have it.
 It was very apt for that to be Steven’s end.” – Arron Sidwell speaking to the Radio Times